didinau/php-autoload/README.md

 7. Customize your php files

-	You only need one line in your php files for selective integration all files in the subdirectories:
+	You only need one line in your php files for selective integration all files in the /usr/local/myphplibs subdirectories:

 	Example:
-	File /var/www/html/index.php in the web server directory

 	<?php
 		// Automatically include all required classes:
-	require_once "/usr/local/lib/phplibs/autoload.php";
+		require_once "/usr/local/myphplibs/autoload.php";
 		$test=new test ();
 		...
 	?>

 If you have any errors or questions: please contact me!